Toyota Fortuner: Indonesia

 The second generation Fortuner was launched in January 2016.
 Initial grade models were G (diesel, available in 4×2 with manual and automatic transmission, and 4×4 with automatic unit), VRZ (diesel, available in either 4×2 or 4×4, only with automatic transmission), and SRZ (petrol 4×2 automatic).
 Initial engine options were the 2.7-litre petrol engine or the 2.4-litre diesel engine.

 The TRD Sportivo body kits were also available for the SRZ and VRZ variants (4×2 only) from August 2017 up to August 2021.
 In August 2018, the Fortuner was updated to comply with the Euro 4 emission standards.
 The TRD Sportivo model received a minor update in July 2019.

 The facelifted Fortuner was launched in Indonesia in October 2020.
 In August 2021, the TRD Sportivo variant was renamed to GR Sport while the standard SRZ grade was removed from the lineup, leaving only its GR Sport variant.

-In January 2022, the 2.4-litre diesel engine option for VRZ grade and its GR Sport variant was replaced with the 2.8-litre diesel engine.
+In January 2022, the 2.4-litre diesel engine option for VRZ grade and its GR Sport variant was replaced with the 2.8-litre unit.
 The standard 4×4 VRZ grade was also replaced by its GR Sport variant with the 2.8-litre diesel engine, alongside the discontinuation of 4×4 G grade.

+In September 2024, the VRZ and SRZ grades received fascias from the Legender model with the GR Sport grade aligned to international models.
+GR Parts aero package and Toyota Safety Sense are offered as options for the 4×2 VRZ grade.
+The standard SRZ and 4×4 VRZ grades were also re-added into the lineup.